Varna, Bulgaria: Third Bulgarian State

-In 1878, the city, which had 26,000 inhabitants, was given to Bulgaria by Russian troops, who entered on 27 July.
-Varna became a front city in the First Balkan War and the First World War; its economy was badly affected by the temporary loss of its agrarian hinterland of Southern Dobruja to Romania (1913–16 and 1919–40).
-In the Second World War, the Red Army occupied the city in September 1944 and helped to cement communist rule in Bulgaria.
+In 1878, the city, which had 26,000 inhabitants, was ceded to Bulgaria by Russian troops, who entered on 27 July.
+Varna became a front city during the First Balkan War and World War I; its economy was significantly hampered by the temporary loss of its agrarian hinterland of Southern Dobruja to Romania (1913–1916 and 1919–1940).
+During World War II, the Red Army troops occupied the city in September 1944 and, afterward, helped to cement communist rule in Bulgaria, then known as the People's Republic of Bulgaria.

 One of the early centres of industrial development and the Bulgarian labour movement, Varna established itself as the nation's principal port of export, a major grain-producing and viticulture centre, seat of the nation's oldest institution of higher learning outside Sofia, a popular venue for international festivals and events, and the country's de facto summer capital with the erection of the Euxinograd royal summer palace (currently, the Bulgarian government convenes summer sessions there).
 Mass tourism emerged since the late 1950s.
-Heavy industry and trade with the Soviet Union boomed in the 1950s to the 1970s.
+Heavy industry and trade with the Soviet Union boomed from the 1950s to the 1970s.

-From 20 December 1949 to 20 October 1956 the city was renamed Stalin by the communist government after Soviet dictator Joseph Stalin.
+From 20 December 1949 to 20 October 1956, the city was renamed Stalin by the communist government after Soviet dictator Joseph Stalin.

 In 1962, the 15th Chess Olympiad, also known as the World Team Championship, organized by FIDE, was held in Varna.
 In 1969 and 1987, Varna was the host of the World Rhythmic Gymnastics Championships.
 From 30 September to 4 October 1973, the 10th Olympic Congress took place in the Palace of Culture and Sports.

-Varna became a popular resort for Eastern Europeans, who were barred from travelling to the West until 1989.
-One of them, the veteran East German communist Otto Braun, died on a vacation in Varna in 1974.
+Varna became a popular resort for Eastern Europeans, who were barred from traveling to the West until 1989.
+One of them, the veteran East German communist Otto Braun, died on vacation in Varna in 1974.